defifuture/erc20-batched-meta-transactions/README.md

 ### Does this approach need a new type of a token contract standard, or is a basic ERC-20 enough?

-This approach would need a new token standard (which can be backwards compatible with ERC-20) that would allow relayers to change the token amount for users under the condition the meta tx signatures (made by original senders) are valid.
+This approach would need a **extended ERC-20 token standard** (we could call it **ERC20MetaBatch**).
+This basically means adding a couple of new functions to ERC-20 that would allow relayers to change the token amount for users under the condition the meta tx signatures (made by original senders) are valid.
 This way meta tx senders don't need to trust relayers.

-Here's an image how the whole system (using a **new** token standard) would work:
+Here's an image how the whole system (using ERC20MetaBatch token standard) would work:

 ![](meta-txs-directly-to-token-smart-contract.png)